How to Stop Mom-Spiraling Fast!

 When we are stressed, cortisol is released, and this can also increase our hunger.
 Back in human history, another one of the biggest threats was physical harm.
 Eating rapidly can be a natural urge when we are stressed because that extra energy from food could be needed to help you think more clearly, win a fight, or run fast and far enough to save your life.
 These days, the feeling of threat may come because you had a difficult meeting with your boss, but your body still interprets threats the same way, causing an urge to eat.

-At the root, emotional eating is a strategy to distract ourselves from uncomfortable emotions that we don’t have the confidence to resolve.
+At the root, emotional eating can be a strategy to distract ourselves from uncomfortable emotions that we don’t have the confidence to resolve.
 It can feel stressful and overwhelming not to know how to resolve uncomfortable emotions.
 Eating is also a helpful strategy to get our minds off that stress.
 Why?
 Because at least we know how to resolve overeating.
 It is a relief to know how to solve a problem, so if we create a problem with food and decide to resolve it by another trip to the gym, we don’t feel as helpless.

 We can also be driven to eat as a way of expressing and confirming how we feel.
 If we feel out of control, the way we treat food may mirror that feeling.
 If someone is upset with themself, the way they eat may be a physical manifestation of that feeling.
 Like charades or a pantomime, our emotions want to be understood and resolved.
 They may resort to symbolic ways of showing us what they are experiencing through our behavior and actions around food.